 Using a humidifier

 * If using a humidifier, make sure you know exactly how much humidity your weed should be exposed to and for what period of time.
-Too little moisture in the air will cause the mold to dry out but too much moisture will be a perfect breading ground for mold.
+Too little moisture in the air will cause the mould to dry out, but too much moisture will be a perfect breeding ground for mould.

 If your mold contains a dangerous fungus, it could very well cause your body incredible harm which is why we suggest that if you find mold on your weed you should safely discard it.
 For those with a weak immune system, any encounter with a dangerous spore of fungus could be deadly.
 To be on the safe side, we suggest throwing away any weed that has mold on it.
 Better to be safe than sorry.

 Microscopic spores and toxins from the mold, if smoked, will make its way into your lungs and could very well continue growing within the lung tissues.
 If this starts to happen, the outcome will not be a favorable one.